equinor/appsec/docs/security-champion/3-faq.md

 ## I don't know anything that's worth sharing

 Are you sure?
-Everyone knows something, and how you apply certain tools or how you've implemented security testing could be very interesting! ``Imposter syndrome`` is real, and we need to combat it.
+Everyone knows something, and how you apply certain tools or how you've implemented security testing could be very interesting!
+The [Impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is real, and we need to combat it.

 ## I have a success story I want to share